Bones of the Body

 |Materials||a collection of x-rays|

-In this activity learns about the human skeleton.
+In this activity the student learns about the human skeleton.

 - Remind the child that vertebrates are animals that have bones and that humans are vertebrates.